AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-submit-access-delete.md

 ## Validate Users and Their Data {#section_AFB2CC225AA94AF6A3CE9F24EF788358}

 You, as the data controller, are responsible for verifying that the data subject is who they say they are and that they have a right to the data they are requesting.
-Further, it is your responsibility to ensure that the correct data is returned to the data subject and that they don’t inadvertently receive data about other data subjects.
+Further, it is your responsibility to ensure that the correct data is returned to the data subject and that they don't inadvertently receive data about other data subjects.

 This includes reviewing the data returned by Adobe Analytics as part of a Data Privacy access request before sending it on to the data subject.
-Particular care should be taken if you are using Person IDs, and returning not only data where that ID is present, but also data for other hits on a shared device where that ID was sometimes present ( [ID Expansion](/help/admin/c-data-governance/gdpr-analytics-ids.md#section_D55C0722BC834118BE6F958C30AD5913)).
+Particular care should be taken if you are using Person IDs, and returning not only data where that ID is present, but also data for other hits on a shared device where that ID was sometimes present.
+See [ID Expansion.](/help/admin/c-data-governance/gdpr-id-expansion.md)

 Each file combines data from all your report suites, automatically removing extra copies of replicated hits.
 You can decide which of these files to return to the data subject.
 Or you may extract some of this data and combine with data from other systems before returning it to the data subject.